Searching for Italy: All the Places Stanley Tucci Went in Season 2

 Piazza San Marco.
 St. Mark’s Square is the famous heart of Venice, but Tucci spends time here only to set the scene for his next adventure, inspired by the “foul habit” of the doges of Venice—duck hunting.

-Harry’s Bar (reviews).
+Harry’s Bar.
 Ernest Hemingway was once a regular at Harry’s Bar, one of Venice’s most famous watering holes.
 Here, Stanley meets up with historian Andrea di Robilant, author of five nonfiction books about Venice, including the recent Autumn in Venice.
 Robilant explains how duck (anatra) is also an important flavor in Venetian cuisine, particularly in the fall.
 During the time of the Venetian Republic, it was customary for the doge to commission state-run boats for shooting ducks so that there was always an ample supply to donate to legislators before Christmas (as many as 5,000).
-These duck hunts made their way into Venetian art, including some prized panels by Vittore Carpaccio in the 15th century, one of which is in the Museo Correr (tours).
+These duck hunts made their way into Venetian art, including some prized panels by Vittore Carpaccio in the 15th century, one of which is in the Museo Correr.
 The author of the previously-linked Carpaccio article also provides us with this cool bit of Italian culinary trivia:

 The Venetian raw meat dish that we know as carpaccio is named after the painter Vittore Carpaccio, supposedly because of his characteristic use of brilliant reds and whites.
 Guiseppe Cipriani, the founder of Harry’s Bar, invented the dish in 1950, the year of the great Carpaccio exhibition in Venice.
 He was responding to a request by the Contessa Amalia Mocenigo, a frequent customer, whose doctor had placed her on diet forbidding cooked meat.